 Small Things To Make Life Better

-Alternative title: cheaper but lovely gifts to give at a surprise white elephant party.
+Alternative title: cheap but lovely gifts for a surprise white elephant party.

 These are some relatively cheap, relatively small things that make life just a little bit better.
 None of these are affiliate links or paid reviews - I just really like all these.